avngrdv/clibas/README.md

         Returns:
                 Data object (no transformation)

+### FastqParser.template_summary(where=None)

+        For each sample in Data, compute the number of matches between the dataset specified by 'where' and the corresponding library templates.
+The results are written to a file in the parser output folder as specified by config.py.

+        In other words, summarize where dataset sequences come from (from which libraries).
+The op could also be called "_internal_state_summary"

+        Parameters:
+                   where: 'dna' or 'pep' to specify which dataset the op should work on
+        Returns:
+                Data object (no transformation)

 ### FastqParser.save(where=None, fmt=None)

         For each sample in Data, save the dataset specified by 'where'.
 The results are written to a file in the parser output folder as specified by config.py.

         Parameters:
                    where: 'dna' or 'pep' to specify which dataset the op should work on.